musharib499/AndroidLearnFlow-/app/src/main/java/com/payment/wiproprojectfortraning/android/android.md

  # ------- How can build dynamic data in list format
  # ------- What is requirement to building dynamic data?
 #----------- 1- RecyclerView (XML), 2- Adapter, 3- ViewHolder, 4- LayoutManager, 5- Data Class, Activity

+# Glide - Glide is library for using to image loading..https://github.com/bumptech/glide